Quail Eggs vs. Chicken Eggs

 These cute speckled eggs pack a huge punch taste-wise and that uber-adorable exterior hides some serious nutritional muscle underneath.

 However… you’ll notice that quail eggs are small.
 About three quail eggs are equivalent to a single chicken egg.
-But don’t let that fool you into thinking they aren’t the better choice.
+But don’t let that fool you into thinking they aren’t a good choice.
 You can eat them in a single bite (so no runny yolk going all over the place) and you have a lot more flexibility with what you choose to make with them.

 But mighty?
 Why mighty?